 After 1992, the term Internet access referred to both the traditional Internet and the Web.

-dial-up When dial-up technology was developed in 1976, it created an exciting new world full of bulletin board systems and online services, all accessible with a simple phone line and modem.
+dial-up Dial-up technology became affordable for the average computer user in the late 1970s.
+This created an exciting new world full of bulletin board systems and online services, all accessible with a simple phone line and modem.
 In 1989, it became possible to use a BBS or online service to connect to the Internet.
 CompuServe was the first traditional online service to offer Internet access.